 However, this same instinct can create a big roadblock when it comes to people, especially kids, branching out from their comfort zone and trying vegetables, grains and other nutritious foods that they’ve never had before.
 Repeat exposure helps new things seem less peculiar and increases the chances that someone might try something they once turned down.
 And if those new foods are paired with more recognizable ingredients, all the better.
 Beets, for example, might seem less “weird” if when they’re roasted, sauced with a tasty dressing and tossed with tangy, salty feta cheese.
 This is the impetus behind CCFB’s, Taste It! & Eat Fresh.

-Taste It! has been part of Chester County Food Bank’s outreach programming for the past three years.
-The food demonstrations, offered as a facet of the Food Bank’s Food Security programming, allow people an opportunity to try foods they might not otherwise consider.
-When we receive an abundance of a specific vegetable, such as kale, a Taste It! volunteer will search through our recipe database, prepare a delicious dish and offer small samples to pantry clients and customers at our Fresh2You Mobile Market.
+Taste It! has been part of Chester County Food Bank’s outreach programming since 2014.
+The food demonstrations, offered as a facet of the Food Bank’s educational programming, allows people an opportunity to try foods they might not otherwise consider.
+Taste It!
+Volunteers will prepare a delicious dish from our recipe database and offer small samples to pantry clients and customers at our Fresh2You Mobile Market.
 The proof of a successful Taste It! demo is when we see people adding fruits and vegetables that they’ve just sampled to their baskets.

 Eat Fresh is a series of cooking and nutrition classes that CCFB, in partnership with local community organizations, offers to provide youth and adults at risk for food insecurity with the tools and confidence to choose and cook healthy food for themselves and their families.
 Over the course of six weeks, each Eat Fresh participant practices hands-on cooking skills, learns how to select, decode and understand healthy recipes, and becomes acquainted with a range of fresh produce, whole grains and other healthy staples.
 To keep the momentum up at home, participants are welcome to take home the fresh fruits and veggies featured in class after each session.